-Finally, if you want to know the “predicted assignment”, just hover the mouse over the desired atom, (so that it becomes highlighted in a red box) and the corresponding signal in the spectrum will automatically highlight in blue (increasing slightly its intensity); or vice versa (hovering the mouse over the peak will highlight the corresponding atom on the molecular structure).
+If you don't display the atom numbers and still want to know which peak belongs to which atom, just hover the mouse over the desired atom, (so that it becomes highlighted in a red box) and the corresponding signal in the spectrum will automatically highlight in blue (increasing slightly its intensity); or vice versa (hovering the mouse over the peak will highlight the corresponding atom on the molecular structure).

 A similar procedure will be followed to run X-Nuclei predictions: 31P, 19F, 15N, 17O, 29Si.
 In this case, follow the menu 'Molecule' and select the desired option:

 This feature will calculate in the background a simulation of the spectrum of the molecular structure present in the spectral window (with a real spectrum- Note it is a real spectrum here!) highlighting the expected chemical shifts when the user hovers the mouse over a proton or a carbon.
 The user will be able to use this tool just by pasting the corresponding molecular structure over the spectrum and following the menu 'Analysis//Predict & Highlight/Predict', as shown in the picture below:

 Hovering the mouse over an atom will highlight the area on the spectrum corresponding to the simulated value for that atom.